jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 - Note injected audio ID is 98 for this MSI laptop.
 Seems a little unconventional, but it seems to be common on sibling model MSI laptops

 ### Webcam Functionality
 - The webcam does work, though it needs to be activated using the keyboard shortcut of Function + F6.
 I found this is a little sketchy as it didn't work if I needed it in the browser unless I already had the webcam active in Photo Booth after using the shortcut.
+Though once I had it working, it seems to be working on-going without needing to be pre-started like that.

 ### Screen Brightness
 - Screen brightness still isn't working, but I do now have a control.
 It appeared after I followed these steps in [this forum post](https://www.tonymacx86.com/threads/solved-black-screen-after-upgrade-to-high-sierra.237050/page-2#post-1633911).